List of Homeland characters: Bibi Hamed

-Frannie Mathison
+Franny Mathison

-Played by an uncredited baby actress in season 4, twins Luna and Lotta Pfitzer in season 5, and Claire and McKenna Keane in seasons 6 and 7, Frances "Frannie" Mathison is the daughter of Carrie Mathison and Nicholas Brody, born after her father's death.
-Carrie initially avoids taking care of her daughter, leaving the infant Frannie to stay with Maggie while away in Kabul, and nearly drowning the child in a bathtub while spending a day watching over her.
-Carrie eventually embraces motherhood after returning from Islamabad, and takes Frannie with her to stay in Berlin.
-After discovering that someone ordered a hit on her, Carrie has Frannie sent back to the U.S. for her own safety.
+Played by an uncredited baby actress in season 4, twins Luna and Lotta Pfitzer in season 5, and Claire and McKenna Keane in seasons 6 and 7, Frances "Franny" Mathison is the daughter of Carrie Mathison and Nicholas Brody, born after her father's death.
+Carrie initially avoids taking care of her daughter, leaving the infant Franny to stay with Maggie while away in Kabul, and nearly drowning the child in a bathtub while spending a day watching over her.
+Carrie eventually embraces motherhood after returning from Islamabad, and takes Franny with her to stay in Berlin.
+After discovering that someone ordered a hit on her, Carrie has Franny sent back to the U.S. for her own safety.

-Months later, Carrie and Frannie live in New York.
+Months later, Carrie and Franny live in New York.
 Carrie allows Quinn, who is recovering from a stroke, to stay in the lower floor of her apartment.
-During this time, Quinn bonds with Frannie and protects her when a crowd of protestors and press swarm the apartment.
-However, this leads to a tense standoff with the authorities, leading child services to take Frannie away, deeming Carrie a risk to her daughter.
-Carrie negotiates to reclaim custody of Frannie and moves with her to Maggie's house after leaving her job at the White House.
-After an argument with Maggie, Carrie takes Frannie with her, and the two struggle to find a place to stay until Dante Allen offers them his apartment as temporary living quarters.
-Carrie accepts despite suspecting Dante to be a Russian agent; the two have sex while Frannie is asleep, but Saul's men burst in and apprehend Dante, traumatizing Frannie.
-While picking up Frannie from school, Carrie abruptly leaves to save Dante from being eliminated by the Russians, and nearly hits Frannie with her car on the way out.
-Maggie, considering Carrie's treatment of her daughter to be negligent and abusive, files for custody of Frannie.
-Carrie gives up the custody battle, accepting a visitation agreement that allows her to see Frannie every other weekend.
+During this time, Quinn bonds with Franny and protects her when a crowd of protestors and press swarm the apartment.
+However, this leads to a tense standoff with the authorities, leading child services to take Franny away, deeming Carrie a risk to her daughter.
+Carrie negotiates to reclaim custody of Franny and moves with her to Maggie's house after leaving her job at the White House.
+After an argument with Maggie, Carrie takes Franny with her, and the two struggle to find a place to stay until Dante Allen offers them his apartment as temporary living quarters.
+Carrie accepts despite suspecting Dante to be a Russian agent; the two have sex while Franny is asleep, but Saul's men burst in and apprehend Dante, traumatizing Franny.
+While picking up Franny from school, Carrie abruptly leaves to save Dante from being eliminated by the Russians, and nearly hits Franny with her car on the way out.
+Maggie, considering Carrie's treatment of her daughter to be negligent and abusive, files for custody of Franny.
+Carrie gives up the custody battle, accepting a visitation agreement that allows her to see Franny every other weekend.